dojo/docs/dojox/index.rst

   A collection of gauge widgets used to display numerical data

+  * `dojox.gauges.AnalogGauge <dojox/gauges/AnalogGauge>`_

+    A circular gauge with a variety of indicators, used to display numerical data

+  * `dojox.gauges.BarGauge <dojox/gauges/BarGauge>`_

+    A horizontal bar gauge with a few indicators, used to display numerical data

   * `dojox.gauges.GlossyCircularGauge <dojox/gauges/GlossyCircularGauge>`_

-    A circular glossy gauge with a variety of indicators, used to display numerical data
+    A cirular gauge.

+  * `dojox.gauges.GlossySemiCircularGauge <dojox/gauges/GlossySemiCircularGauge>`_

+    A semi cirular gauge.

+  * `dojox.gauges.GlossyHorizontalGauge <dojox/gauges/GlossyHorizontalGauge>`_

+    An horizontal gauge.

 * `dojox.geo <dojox/geo>`_